aegisbigdata/hopsworks/README.md

 ## Relevant vm ports
 In many cases you will want to access some of the deployed service, or you might want to forward ports to some of the vm services.
 Since you can run many vms on the same machine, the services will be running on different ports than the default.
 If the default WEBPORT is 8080(within the vm) the service might be provided on the 8080 but forwarded to the host machine on port 45678 and thus you will access the http service on 45678 for this particular vm.
 Relevant port for access/debugging can be found in the Vagrantfile of your vm:
-1. Ssh port - 22
+1. ssh port - 22
-2. Hopsworks http port - 8080
+2. hopsworks http port - 8080
-3. Karamel http port - 9090 - in case your vm deployment fails, you can run karamel in headless mode and retry by accessing the web-ui of karamel.
+3. karamel http port - 9090 - in case your vm deployment fails, you can run karamel in headless mode and retry by accessing the web-ui of karamel.
-4. Glassfish debug port - 9009 - used for hopsworks back-end remote debugging.
+4. glassfish debug port - 9009 - used for hopsworks back-end remote debugging.
-5. Glassfish admin UI - 4848 - used for deploying the services on the glassfish server
+5. glassfish admin UI - 4848 - used for deploying the services on the glassfish server

 Note: Remember that you will find these services on the Vagrantfile forwarded ports and not on the default ports.
 Furthermore, the host-machine forwarded port might itself not be accessible to the outside, so you will need to do port forwarding (above section) through a ssh connection.